georgeuy2/rshell/README.md

 $ bin/rshell
 ```
 #Known Bugs/Limitations
-* Tabs and control + character are treated as characters and not auto-finish.
+* Tabs, control + character, and arrow keys are treated as characters and not auto-finish.
 * cd .. does not work while stringed together with another command via a connector.
 *